Our Work

 Easements & Fee Lands

-By purchasing land or using a conservation easement tool, RLHT ensures that those lands will remain undeveloped.
+By purchasing land or using a conservation easement tool, RLHT ensures that those lands will remain forested.

 The benefits are innumerable.
 In conserving land, RLHT strengthens:

-• The economic viability of the Rangeley Lakes Region;
+• The outdoor recreation economy of the Rangeley Lakes Region

 Advancing Sustainable Forestry Management